wjholden/Applied-Computer-Science/README.md

 This is a Creative Commons Attribution Sharealike 4.0 endeavor.

+Somehow it did not occur to me to check if the title was in use before I created this repository.
+There is already a book of the same title by Shane Torbert.
+I will have to think of a new name.
+I am open to suggestions.

 ## Ideas for future chapters
 - Priority queue, heapsort
 - Dynamic arrays, amortized analysis